-Yep!
-As long as the trigger type, trigger when, and criteria matches, the record would trigger the workflow.
+Yes, as long as the trigger type, trigger when, and criteria match, the record would trigger the workflow.

 For a record, is there a way to stop a workflow based on a change and discontinue any additional actions?

-If a record changes and no longer meets the trigger and criteria, that record will be removed from the workflow and any future/additional actions will not be performed.
+If a record changes and no longer meets the trigger and criteria, it will be removed from the workflow and any future/additional actions will not be performed.
 Also, if a record is deleted, actions will stop.

 Why didn’t my workflow trigger?